peteroupc/peteroupc.github.io/graphics.md

 - "In year X [1999 or earlier], Y% of PC users used screen resolution Z".
 - "In year X [1999 or earlier], Y% of PC users had Z million bytes of memory".
+- "In year X, Y% of home PCs were equipped with 3-D video cards".
 - A market-share-weighted average of system memory requirements of video games in year X.
 - On a market-share-weighted basis, X% of video games in year Y ran on 256-color display modes.
 - On a market-share-weighted basis, X% of video games in year Y ran on 16-color display modes.

-Statements like the following are less useful, since they often don't relate to the actual performance of specific video games:
+Statements like the following are not very useful, since they often don't relate to the actual performance of specific video games:

-- "Console X can process up to Y triangles per second".
+- "Game console X can process up to Y triangles per second".
-- "Video card X can render up to Y polygons per second".
+- "Video card X can render up to Y polygons per frame".
 - "Video card X can render up to Y pixels per second".

+The following are examples of the kind of statements desired:

+- _Actua Soccer_ (_VR Soccer '96_) (1995) [**averaged 776 triangles per frame**](http://www-graphics.stanford.edu/~bjohanso/asoccer_stats/) at 640 &times; 480 resolution.
+- _Terminal Velocity_ (1995) [**averaged 498 triangles per frame**](http://www-graphics.stanford.edu/~bjohanso/tv_stats/) at 640 &times; 480 resolution.

 <a id=Building_a_Public_Domain_music_synthesis_library_and_instrument_banks></a>